begolu2/rktik-thesis/04_discussion.md

 ![Number of users who created thoughts]\

-The number of users who create thoughts varies between one and three over the duration of measurement.
+The number of users who create thoughts in a given week varies between one and three over the duration of measurement.
 The maximum number of three users was first reached in the fourth week of measurement and in the last three weeks of measurement there were never less than three users creating thoughts.
 While only a small amount of total users register an account, only a small amount of registered users actually create content on the site.

 #### Editing a thought